 If you are new to WordPress it is easy to miss the details you need to log in and start your WordPress site.

-I will install WordPress on one of my domains and then show you how to log in.
-If you just want to read about logging in, use the content links to skip the installing section.
+I will install WordPress on one of my domains and then show you how to log in to WordPress.

 - Before we start.

 - Installing WordPress from your Cpanel.